Back to blog

 3. Click Internet Accounts.

-6. Click Allow to give macOS permission to access your account.
+6. Click Allow to give your Mac permission to access your account.

 8. Click Done.

-Expected Outcome: Open the Calendar app on your Mac.
-Press Cmd + R to force a refresh.
-Your Google meetings will appear alongside your iCloud events.
+Now, open the Calendar app on your Mac.
+Press Cmd + R to refresh it, and your Google meetings should appear.

 Let's say you have a dentist appointment on your personal Apple Calendar at 2:00 PM.
-You also have your work Google Calendar synced to your phone.
+You've also synced your work Google Calendar to your phone so you can see it.

-• Your boss looking at your Google Calendar sees 2:00 PM as completely empty.
+• Your boss, looking at your Google Calendar, sees that 2:00 PM slot as completely empty.

 Why?
-Because Apple Calendar is just displaying the Google data.
-It isn't actually copying your personal "Busy" status over to Google.
-Your boss books a meeting at 2:00 PM.
-Now you're double-booked.
+Because your Apple Calendar is just displaying your Google events.
+It's not actually copying your personal "Busy" status over to your Google Calendar.
+Your boss schedules a meeting at 2:00 PM, and now you're double-booked.

 To fix this, you need a sync tool like Caltsu.

-Caltsu creates actual copies of events between calendars so that your availability is accurate everywhere, without sharing private details.
+Caltsu creates actual copies of your events between your calendars so your availability is accurate everywhere, without sharing your private details.

 How to set it up: